 If your app doesn't have proper credentials, customers may be hesitant to input those kinds of details to complete a purchase.

-If you need help improving your app retention rates, then please get in touch with us now.
+If you need help in mobile app development, then please get in touch with us now.